A marketing plan is the strategy a business uses to get its products or services in front of its target customer.

 “I focus on those my target market knows of to build credibility,” says Terri-Anne.
 “Plus, most of the awards I enter are free or low-cost; they just need some time investment and creativity to take part.
 It proves my USP to my target market—that my kids' clothing products are unique—without investing thousands into advertising.”

 While you can run a strategy on little-to-no budget, this section of your marketing plan needs to account for more than any planned advertising spend.
 Time is a resource that needs to be managed and accounted for.
-Detail how much time you plan to spend executing the marketing strategy.
+Be sure to detail how much time you plan to spend executing your marketing strategy.

 Speaking of investment, the final stage of your marketing plan is a breakdown of how you'll measure success.
 Most often, we measure this using return on investment (ROI)—the revenue you expect to generate after spending your marketing budget.

-It’s every marketer's dream to get $100,000 in sales from a $1,000 marketing spend.
-While that isn’t the most realistic expectation, knowing your target ROI will prevent overspending.
-If your ROI is hurling beyond your prediction, you can better allocate that budget to be spent elsewhere.
+It's every marketer's dream to get $100,000 in sales from $1,000 in marketing spend.
+While that isn't the most realistic expectation, knowing your target ROI will prevent overspending.
+If your ROI is hurtling beyond your predictions, you can better allocate that budget to be spent elsewhere.

 But there's more to marketing measurement than dollar returns.
 Revenue isn't always the end goal.
 Brand awareness, website traffic, and social media followers are short-term marketing objectives that aim to get new people into your marketing funnel.
 Nail them early on and you set your business up for success later down the road.

-Let’s take a look at some other key performance indicators (KPIs) to consider in your marketing plan based on the funnel stage you’re targeting.
+Let's take a look at some other key performance indicators (KPIs) to consider as you create a marketing plan based on the funnel stage you're targeting.